Pylons/pyramid/docs/narr/views.rst

 Adding and Overriding Renderers
 -------------------------------

-Additonal ZCML declarations can be made which override an existing :term:`renderer` or which add a new renderer.
+Additional ZCML declarations can be made which override an existing :term:`renderer` or which add a new renderer.
 Adding or overriding a renderer is accomplished via one or more separate ZCML directives.